 Ethics and Supervision CEC classes are typically offered in the summer quarter.
-Listings will be in the summer quarterly schedule.
+Upcoming this summer:

 Some examples of classes we have offered in the past:

 An Introduction to Art-Based Supervision

 Ethics in the Spiritually-Oriented Setting

 Ethcal, Legal and Professional Issues in Death and Dying

 Ethics in Social Media: Being Intentional, Informed, Awake

 The Supervisory System: Parallel Process, Vicarious Trauma and Introjections